-Lower your risk for heart disease stroke, high blood pressure, diabetes, and some cancers
+- Lowering your risk for heart disease, stroke, high blood pressure, diabetes, and some cancers

-Adults need at least 150 minutes of moderate physical activity, or 75 minutes of vigorous physical activity a week.
-To some, this can sound like a lot, but you don't have to do these minutes all at once.
+Adults need at least 150 minutes of moderate-to-vigorous physical activity, or 75 minutes of vigorous physical activity a week.
 You can break up your activity into 10-minute workouts throughout the week.

-Don't forget to make time to strengthen your bones and muscles, too.
-Adults should aim to do muscle building activities at least two days per week.
+It’s important to take time to strengthen your bones and muscles, too.
+Adults should aim to do muscle-building activities at least two days per week.
 These activities include lifting weights, using resistance bands, pushups, squats, yoga, or heavy gardening (such as digging and shoveling).

 For more information and tips on physical activity for both kids and adults, visit Mass in Motion at www.mass.gov/massinmotion.